MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 That being said.
 Here are some other principles to put you in the right mindset:

 1. Be here, now.
-Breathing, Calmness, Freeing your mind, Thinking, and then Doing...Only...One...Thing...At...A...Time.
+Breath, Be silent, Free your mind, Think, and then Do...Only...One...Thing...At...A...Time.

 2. You will die, so will everyone, and things are never as important as you think they are.
 Be inspired, but not anxious.
 Do things lightly, but industriously.